Search

 Main article: Neptune's natural satellites

 Neptune has 13 known moons.
 The largest by far is Triton, discovered by William Lassell just 17 days after the discovery of Neptune itself.
-Five new irregular moons were announced in 2004.
-They were discovered in 2002 and 2003.
-For a timeline of discovery dates, see Timeline of natural satellites.

-Neptune in fiction and film
+Neptune in Fiction and Film

 • In Olaf Stapledon's epic novel Last and First Men, Neptune is the final home of the highly evolved human race.